Kifen/enkrypt/README.md

 # enkrypt
-##### enkrypt is a CLI server that creates an encrypted folder in the local system that mirrors an existing folder
+##### enkrypt is a CLI program and http server.
+It creates an encrypted folder in the local system that mirrors an existing folder.

 ### Build and run